-The four modules in this guide are designed to be used across kindergarten to third grade, and they can be done in any order.
-We encourage you to use the App Design module at any time or even multiple times a year as learners grow their understanding of code and apps.
+The four modules in this guide are designed to be used when teaching students in Years 1-4.
+They can be done in any order.
+We encourage you to use the App Design module at any time, or even multiple times a year, as learners develop their understanding of code and apps.